brooth/jeta-site/mysite/home/markdown/inject.md

 <a name="MetaEntity"></a>
 ### MetaEntity

-However, let's start with a straightforward case:
+Let's start with a straightforward case:

     :::java
     @MetaEntity